 Govern access for applications in your environment

-Microsoft Entra Identity Governance allows you to balance your organization's need for security and employee productivity with the right processes and visibility.
+Microsoft Entra ID Governance allows you to balance your organization's need for security and employee productivity with the right processes and visibility.
 Its features ensure that the right people have the right access to the right resources in your organization at the right time.

-Organizations with compliance requirements or risk management plans will have sensitive or business-critical applications.
+Organizations with compliance requirements or risk management plans have sensitive or business-critical applications.
 The application sensitivity may be based on its purpose or the data it contains, such as financial information or personal information of the organization's customers.
 For those applications, only a subset of all the users in the organization will typically be authorized to have access, and access should only be permitted based on documented business requirements.
 As part of your organization's controls for managing access, you can use Microsoft Entra features to

 - set up appropriate access